zackproser/aws-react-golang-sam-codepipeline/README.md

 Log into your AWS account.
 Ensure you are in the correct region where your DynamoDB table was created.

-Manually create a new table item with the following values:
+Manually create a new table item with the following values.
+Note that you will need to choose `Append` in the UI dropdown and add a Number to the schema for the `c` Attribute:

 `url`: `system`,
 `c`:1000